faizaanqureshi/faizaanqureshi.com/_posts/2021-12-16-failing-cs-midterm.md

 LOL.

 It was an ordinary November Friday, except that I had my second computer science midterm.
-I was taking CS135 at the Univerisity of Waterloo, a course I really enjoyed.
+I was taking CS135 at the University of Waterloo, a course I really enjoyed.
 It really taught me a lot about recursion and building programs and functions that depended/coexisted with each other.
 There were many topics such as mutual recursion, and mutual recursion that really helped me develop my understanding.
 While I didn't perform outstanding in my first midterm, I still passed above the average.
 Nothing could have prepared me for the shock I would recieve once grades were released a few days later...

 ## 17%!?!?